 At the southern tip of Laconia, between the Peloponnese and Kythira, is a small island that is the tropical paradise of Greece.
 Elafonisos, as it is called, is the number one destination for camping in the summer.
 A paradise on earth or the emerald of the Mediterranean as some call it.
 Turquoise waters, fine off-white sand, and endless blue in a landscape that fascinates and makes you admire it, even if it is only through photos.

 According to local tradition, the beach of Simos got its name either from a Kalymnos sponge diver or from a hermit named Simos.
-The beach is divided into two parts, creating in essence two bays, the bay of Sarakiniko and the bay of Frangos.
+The sandy beach is divided into two parts, creating in essence two bays, the bay of Sarakiniko and the bay of Frangos.
 The endless beach of Simos has fine golden sand and dunes inside, while a forest with the sea cedars spreads over a large area and unites the two beaches.
-The beach of Simos has been awarded many times as it is considered one of the best not only in Greece but also in Europe.
+The beach of Simos has been awarded many times as it is considered one of the best beaches in Greece but also in Europe.
 The ultimate exotic landscape is a mere 4 hours from Athens.

 Canal D' Amour Beach